Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com,

 It is a problem with search engines.

-When you have two different addresses pointing to the same page, like www.example.com/offers.html and
+When you have two different addresses pointing to the same page, like www.example.com/offers.html

-example.com/offers.html, many search engines (or so we are led to believe)
+, many search engines (or so we are led to believe)

 will treat those two URLs as two separate pages.
 When you, as a human, see those two pages and notice they are identical,

-you will automatically realise (correctly) that they are actually the same page.
-Apparently, the search engines do not
+that they are actually the same page.
+Apparently, the search engines do not make this assumption, and will regard those as

-make this assumption, and will regard those as different pages with duplicate content.
+different pages with duplicate content.

 The problem with duplicate content is a topic I have written on before, so I will not repeat myself here.
 You can learn more about it from my article How to Create a Search Engine Friendly Website.

 The way to deal with it is to redirect all pages using one form of the web address ("URL") to the other form, using what is known as a "301" (or "permanent") redirection code.
-When the search engines see the redirection along with the 301 code, it will realise that that particular page has been permanently relocated to another address.
+When the search engines see the redirection along with the 301 code, it will realise that the page specified has been permanently relocated to another address.
 (Don't worry if you don't understand this paragraph.
 It's just an overview of what you'll be doing later in this article.)

 For the method described in this tutorial to work, the following conditions must be true.